-2Figure 2-13 Intercomparison of ESA Cloud_cci cloud microphysics products with CM-SAF CLAAS-3: Cloud Optical Thickness (COT), Cloud Effective Radius (CER), Cloud Water Path (CWP), Liquid Cloud Fraction (LCF).
+Figure 2-13 Intercomparison of ESA Cloud_cci cloud microphysics products with CM-SAF CLAAS-3: Cloud Optical Thickness (COT), Cloud Effective Radius (CER), Cloud Water Path (CWP), Liquid Cloud Fraction (LCF).
 Top row: Cloud_cci products, middle row: CLAAS-3 products and bottom row: the difference between both.

 Cloud top products

-The retrieved Cloud_cci mean Cloud Top Pressure (CTP) as shown in Figure 2-14 is higher than CLAAS over the whole disk indicating overall lower retrieved cloud tops in Cloud_cci compared to CLAAS-3.
+The retrieved Cloud_cci mean Cloud Top Pressure (CTP) as shown in Figure 2-14 is higher than CLAAS over almost the whole disk indicating overall lower retrieved cloud tops in Cloud_cci compared to CLAAS-3.
+This is consistent with the CTH validation in section 2.1.1.
 Cloud Top Temperature (CTT) and Cloud Top Height (CTH) are derived from CTP using vertical profiles from the ERA5 reanalysis, thus feature the same characteristics as CTP (CTH inverted).
 CTT is also higher than CLAAS-3 over the whole disk and CTH is lower over the whole disk.
 As for the cloud microphysics variables above the South African continent shows highest deviations due to the low cloud amount limiting the number of observations used for mean calculation for these pixels as well as the high elevation making retrieval more difficult.
-The mean biases for CTP, CTT and CTH are approximately 50 hPa, 7 K and -600 m, respectively.
+The mean biases for CTP, CTT and CTH are approximately 58 hPa, 8 K and -700 m, respectively.
 Negative biases indicate CLAAS-3 being higher than Cloud_cci.